ChristopherLuciano/ComfyUI-LucianoTools/README.md

 ## Features

-This suite currently includes two extensions, which can be enabled or disabled independently from the settings panel:
+This suite currently several extensions which can be enabled or disabled independently from the settings panel:

 #### 1. Batch Confirmation
 - **Safety Check:** Before running a workflow with a batch size greater than 1, a confirmation dialog will appear.